1. IEEE Signal Processing Magazine

 In some cases, you may have the opportunity to review a paper that makes a particularly valuable contribution.
 If you think that the manuscript is award-quality, please complete the appropriate section.
 It is very helpful to us in identifying such papers.

-Once again, thanks for serving as a reviewer for the Transactions of the IEEE Signal Processing Society and for your timely response.
-Your participation adds value to the peer review process.
+Once again, thank you for serving as a reviewer for the Transactions of the IEEE Signal Processing Society and for your timely response.
+Your participation is invaluable to the peer review process.